Data loss prevention tools are an important piece of your information security tech stack

 API vs Proxy Cloud Data Loss Prevention Tools

-There are two completely different types of cloud application data loss prevention tools.
+There are two completely different types of cloud application data loss prevention software.
 The difference is rarely talked about, but it is very important.
 It is the difference between API-based cloud security and proxy-based cloud access brokers.

 The main difference in API vs proxy solutions is that a proxy cloud access broker (also known as a cloud access security broker, or CASB) uses traditional network security technology to try to solve cloud security challenges.
 But as we’ve already explored in this article, network security only secures the perimeter—what’s going in and coming out.
 These tools don’t adequately secure the activity that is going on once someone gains access (or already has access) to the cloud environment.

 This difference is critical to your cloud security.
 Chances are that you already have network security in place that does the same thing as a proxy-based CASB.
 If you do, you’re basically duplicating the effort without solving the problem.
 Further, Microsoft and Google have both published articles advising against using a proxy or agent-based tool to secure their cloud suites.

 API cloud security solutions use the application’s native APIs to basically become a native part of the app.
 This means that API-based cloud security data loss prevention tools are far better at monitoring activity within the application itself.
 The technology is also able to constantly update with the application itself, so that updates to the application don’t break your cloud security.